Areesh123-DS/Introduction_To_Data_Science_Project/README.md

-# Introduction_To_Data_Science_Project
+# Introduction To Data Science Project
-# Bank Term Deposit Subscription Predictor
+## Bank Term Deposit Subscription Predictor

 This is my project for the **Introduction to Data Science** course.
-I built a machine learning model and an interactive Streamlit app that predicts whether a bank client will subscribe to a term deposit.
+In it, built a machine learning model and an interactive Streamlit app that predicts whether a bank client will subscribe to a term deposit.

 ## Project Overview